horiapuscasu/test-chat/README.md

 To generate one certificate in Windows one apache for Windows and c:\apache\bin\openssl req -new -newkey rsa:4096 -days 365 -nodes -x509 -subj "/C=US/ST=New York/L=New York/O=none/CN=localhost" -keyout server.key -out server.crt

-See instatructions aka read me.txt for instructions.
+See instatructions aka read me.txt for instructions.Use install_chat.bat to install.

 I'm not registered to offer a license for warranty on any existing even licenses like MIT which no liability